 Jody Stevenson is Skills Training Manager at Goodwill Industries of Northwest NC and oversees the classes offered to the community at the Asheville center.
 He says, “We provide a wide range of services, but at the core is helping people find employment and get job ready.
 We have an open resource lab that people can use at any time on a walk-in basis called Career Connections.
 In Career Connections, we help people with job search, interviews, interview clothes, applications, and so on.”

-In addition to referring veterans to Friday Staffing, Jody also posts Friday Staffing’s job openings in Career Connections.
+In addition to referring veterans to Friday Services, Jody also posts Friday Services’s job openings in Career Connections.
 Veterans are encouraged to inquire about scholarships that help cover the cost of classes held at the center.

 For the past couple years, Goodwill’s free program called Operation GoodJobs has assisted veterans and their families with not only employment, but also resources throughout Western North Carolina.
 Matthew Davis is Employment Specialist for Operation GoodJobs.
 Matt works with organizations, such as the VA, Asheville Buncombe Community Christian Ministry (ABCCM), NC Works, and State VocRehab, among others.